 Gabriel 'Sylar' Gray/Elle Bishop, Sylar/Claire Bennet, Peter Petrelli/Caitlin - Heroes (Elle deserved better!
 As for Claire, I don't see her forgiving his many misdeeds any time soon.
 Caitlin was likable enough but bored me, and the fact that Peter was suffering from amnesia when they met makes me wonder if they'd even click had he been himself)

 Ron Weasley/Hermione Granger, Harry Potter/Ginny Weasley - Harry Potter series (Ginny was barely even there for most of the series except as a creepy fangirl-stalker; I have a little problem with minor 'fringe' characters ending up with the main hero.
-Ron and Hermione always argued with each other - there were times they weren't even speaking, or one of them fell out with Harry, but the two of them never went off together without Harry.
-I don't see how they could live together without it ending in homicide)
+Ron and Hermione always argued with each other - based on the number of times they weren't even speaking, it's obvious Harry's the glue that holds them together, and without him they wouldn't even be friends, much less anything more.
+I don't see how they could live together without it ending in homicide...unless they had Harry move in with them so he could act as mediator whenever they disagreed)

 Bella Swan/Jacob Black - Twilight (OK, I felt sorry for Jake in New Moon, I really did.
-However, he lost all my sympathy in Eclipse; he had his chance with Bella while Edward was gone, yet even then he was nothing more than an Edward-placeholder to her, and he seriously thought he stood a chance once Edward was back?
+However, he lost all my sympathy in Eclipse; he had his chance with Bella while Edward was gone, yet even then he was nothing more than someone she considered settling for because she thought she couldn't have who she really wanted, and he seriously thought he stood a chance once Edward was back?
 Duh, NO!
-Not to mention he kiss-raped her; Edward may be overbearing and controlling, but at least I feel fairly confident he'd have shipped out if Bella told him to rather than forcing himself on her.
-And yes, I know Taylor Lautner looks good shirtless and is a talented actor...but he doesn't make me like the character any better.
-Kind of like how Zachary Quinto hasn't made me love Sylar - he's done an admirable job of making Sylar the guy I love to hate)
+Not to mention he almost raped her; Edward may be overbearing and controlling, but at least I feel fairly confident he'd have shipped out if Bella told him to rather than forcing himself on her.
+Really, I find it totally inconceivable how anyone could ever think Bella and Jacob belong together)

 Veronica Mars/Duncan Kane, Logan Echolls/Lilly Kane - Veronica Mars (Obviousness: Lilly cheated on Logan All.
 The.
 Time.
 Veronica/Duncan is simply blah, and I'm not sure he has the edge necessary to keep up with the new and toughened Veronica.
 Though they worked great in the old days)

-Merlin/Arthur romance, Merlin/Freya, Morgana/Alvarr, Morgana/Agravaine - Merlin (I get where the idea of Merlin/Arthur comes from - 'two sides of the same coin', 'destiny', yadda-yadda-yadda.
-BUT I can't see them pausing their bickering long enough to fall in love.
-Plus I'm pretty sure they both like girls.
-As for the others, Alvarr was a scuz who was only using Morgana, pure and simple, and Morgravaine was just creepy.
+Merlin/Arthur romance, Merlin/Freya, Morgana/Alvarr, Morgana/Agravaine - Merlin (I get where the idea of Merlin/Arthur comes from - 'two sides of the same coin', 'destiny', blah, blah, blah.
+BUT I can't see them pausing their bickering long enough to fall in love, plus they both have girls who are perfect for them, so it's not like they're each other's best match simply because there's no one else.
+As for the others, Alvarr was a scum-bucket who was only using Morgana, pure and simple, and Morgravaine was just creepy.
 He was like 50 years older than her!
 Thank goodness she was only using him and never had any real feelings for him, or I might've given myself a brain hemorrhage screaming at the TV.
 Freya I actually liked as a character, just not with Merlin because their relationship was too unrealistic.
-Merlin's destiny to help Arthur become a great king is everything to him - several times he's even been ready to DIE for Arthur - yet he was ready to leave Camelot and pull the medieval equivalent to running off to Vegas with a girl he'd only known, what, three days?
+Merlin's destiny to help Arthur become a great king is everything to him - several times he's even been ready to DIE for Arthur - yet he was ready to leave Camelot and pull the medieval equivalent of running off to Vegas with a girl he'd only known, what, three days?
 Chalk it up to teenage hormones and the excitement of finding someone he could be himself with; I still say he would have regretted it later.
 Then there's her curse to consider; she probably would've just ended up eating him one night.
 Also, I don't really like Merlin and Morgana with anyone but each other)

 Nick/Juliette - Grimm (I don't hate Juliette or anything, I just don't think she and Nick work considering that she said no when he proposed - which it took him forever to actually do - her reaction when he tried to tell her he's a Grimm - you could say anyone would've thought he was crazy, but Hank didn't - not to mention the fact that he currently can barely even look at her after finding out she's become a hexenbiest.
 Don't get me wrong, I love hexenbiest!Juliette - WAY better than the whiny, clueless human version - but I don't think Nick does)

-Bo/Lauren, Bo/Tamsin - Lost Girl (I always preferred Bo with Dyson even though Lauren used to be cool.
-Now she has no storyline except for her rapidly disintegrating relationship with Bo.
-I like Tamsin despite her somewhat abrasive personality, and I vastly prefer both her and Lauren to Ryan Lambert from s2, but really, doesn't Bo have enough love interests?)
+Bo/Lauren, Bo/Tamsin - Lost Girl (I always preferred Bo with Dyson even though Lauren used to be cool back when she actually had her own storylines and there was more to her than just being one half of a couple.
+The later seasons did away with all that, though, not to mention introducing information about her background in a haphazard way that made her look like a pathological liar; now I don't even like the character, much less think Bo belongs with her.
+I do like Tamsin despite her somewhat abrasive personality, and I vastly prefer both her and Lauren to Ryan Lambert from s2, but really, doesn't Bo have enough love interests?)

-Hobbies: writing fanfiction, working with my horses, listening to music, reading anything I can get my hands on (and I do mean anything), and playing those stupidly addictive computer games like Minesweeper.
+I'm a girl, currently in graduate school, working on a masters in psychology.
+I enjoy writing fanfiction (obviously), working with my horses, listening to music, reading anything I can get my hands on, and playing those stupidly addictive computer games like Minesweeper, although I'm trying to cut back on those.

 War does not determine who is right, war determines who is left